Why is having a wastewater treatment plant beneficial for York?

 Wastewater Laboratory & Maintenance

 The BIOLOGICAL NUTRIENT REMOVAL (Secondary Treatment) process at the York plant is delicate and fragile.
-With the help of the automated instrumentation, the lab provides operational personnel with valuable data within hours of sample collection in order to evaluate the efficiency of plant operations.
+With the help of some automated instrumentation, the lab personnel may provide operational personnel with valuable data in a reduced period of time from sample collection, to evaluate the efficiency of plant operation.

 The lab also performs tests on samples collected by our Municipal Industrial Pre-Treatment Program (MIPP).
 These samples are tested for a wide variety of parameters and used to monitor industries for compliance with federal, state, and local regulations.

-Maintenance at the York facility is organized through use of DATA STREAM MP2 software.
+Maintenance at the York facility is organized through use of a software program.
 This program schedules equipment preventive maintenance.
 It also allows the Process Control Manager to input repair work orders for malfunctioning equipment.
-The software also tracks parts inventory and is even capable of printing out purchase orders when spare parts inventory run below a given set point.
-Since using this program, preventive maintenance has improved while unscheduled major maintenance on equipment has decreased.
+The software also tracks parts inventory, and is capable of printing out purchase orders when spare parts inventory run below a given set point.
+Since using this program, preventive maintenance has improved, while unscheduled major maintenance on equipment has decreased.

-Most of the maintenance at York is performed by a crew of five men and the maintenance supervisor.
+Most of the maintenance at York is performed by a crew of six and the maintenance supervisor.
 They are capable of repairing and servicing a variety of equipment.

 Becoming An Operator